-This study focuses on identifying groundwater potential zones in the Akole taluka watershed, Ahmednagar District, Maharashtra, India, using an integrated approach combining Remote Sensing (RS), Geographic Information Systems (GIS).
+This study focuses on identifying groundwater potential zones in the Akole taluka watershed, Ahmednagar District, Maharashtra, India, using an integrated approach combining Remote Sensing (RS) and Geographic Information Systems (GIS).
+Groundwater is a key source of freshwater, stored beneath the Earth's surface in the saturated zone, filling the gaps and spaces within soil and geological formations.
+It forms when rainwater or melting snow seeps into the soil and filters down into the underlying rock layers.
 Key thematic layers such as slope, drainage density, lithology, lineament density, geomorphology, rainfall, soil, and land use/land cover, were derived using SRTM DEM (30 m resolution) and conventional datasets.
 Each layer was assigned weights based on its influence on groundwater potential, calculated and normalized using AHP.
 The layers were integrated using the "weighted sum" tool in Arc GIS to create a comprehensive groundwater potential map.
 The study area was classified into five groundwater potential zones: very poor, poor, moderate, good, and very good, covering 6.47%, 19.91%, 32.11%, 25.67%, and 15.85% of the area, respectively.
 The findings highlight that a significant portion of the region has moderate to very good groundwater potential, providing critical insights for sustainable water resource development and management.
+By incorporating factors such as rainfall, lithology, geomorphology, drainage density, land use and land cover, slope, and soil, this method offers valuable preliminary insights for planners and decisionmakers in water resource development, facilitating the formulation of economically viable strategies.

-Keywords: DEM, Groundwater Potential Zone, RS and GIS, AHP, Akole
+Keywords: Remote Sensing, Groundwater Potential Zone, geomorphology, hydrological characteristics s